valu-digital/npm-packages/packages/webpack-config/README.md

 [![Greenkeeper badge](https://badges.greenkeeper.io/epeli/webpack-config.svg)](https://greenkeeper.io/)

-I love the idea of React Create App but I've never been able to use it due to lack of it customization possibilities but I've never had too much trouble configuring Webpack neighter.
+I love the idea of React Create App but I've never been able to use it due to lack of its customization possibilities but I've never had too much trouble configuring Webpack neighter.
 It's just a lots of stuff to remember and I'm lazy.